 Most corticosteroids (dexamethasone, prednisone, hydrocortisone, deflazacort, budesonide) are metabolized by the enzyme CYP34A.
 When drugs that inhibit CYP34A are administered along with even modest doses of corticosteroids (oral, inhaled, intravenous), the blood levels of the corticosteroids rise and can cause iatrogenic Cushing syndrome and secondary adrenal insufficiency.
 Medications that strongly inhibit CYP34A include itraconazole, ketoconazole, and nefazodone.
 Other strong CYP34A inhibitors include protease inhibitors and cobicistat that is an antiretroviral booster for the treatment of patients with HIV.

-In pregnancy, corticosteroids taken by the mother are transmitted across the placenta to the fetus, causing adverse effects on fetal growth and development as well as childhood cognition and ...
+In pregnancy, corticosteroids taken by the mother are transmitted across the placenta to the fetus, causing adverse effects on fetal growth and development as well as childhood cognition and behavior.
+Therefore, ...